Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 Yikes!
 ```

 Many functions require parameters to fulfill their purpose.
-As we saw earlier, when calling a functio, we call these values _arguments_, and specify them as a list of names between the parentheses.
+As we saw earlier, when calling a function, we call these values _arguments_, and specify them as a list of names between the parentheses.

 Consider the following function, `takeTwo`: